 NOTE: If parties in criminal proceddings need assistance with the coordination of a video link with a witness who is NOT in custody, please email the Multimedia branch of the Department of Communities & Justice.

 The Court requests parties approved to conduct a Video Link in a civil case to contact a dedicated external video conferencing provider to facilitate the video link and make other administrative arrangements as required.
 As the court does not provide a technical onsite support function, this will help to reduce delays and interruptions in proceedings as a result of technical and/or other difficulties.

 The Court will issue the parties/external provider with a dedicated video link address for the courtroom.
 It is the responsibility of the parties involved to work with their external video conferencing provider to determine the most effective way to connect to the courtroom.

 The Court further recommends that the parties use this dedicated address in advance of the Video Link to complete a test link.

 An external video conferencing provider can also potentially assist parties with arrangements at the remote location (e.g. organising a video suite) and can also provide technical support to deliver the Video Link on the day.

 A list of Australian providers is

 The Court expects parties to have a representative in the courtroom to provide coordination with all external witnesses who will be appearing via Video Link.

-(Please note that the Court does not endorse the use of peer-to-peer desktop video link proprietry software (e.g. Skype, Jabber) on client devices as there is no guaranteed internet or bandwidth connectivity.
-In addition, these computer to computer connections do not provide a full range of camera views in a courtroom setting).
+(Please note that the Court does not endorse the use of peer-to-peer desktop video link proprietry software (e.g. Skype, BlueJeans, Jabber) on client devices as there is no guaranteed internet or bandwidth connectivity.
+In addition, these computer-to-computer connections do not provide a full range of camera views in a courtroom setting).